Paper Giant

 Outcomes

-• Information architecture and content hierarchy for the 7th edition of the Manual
+• Designed the information architecture and content hierarchy for the 7th edition of the Manual

 A layout including two images.
 The image to the left shows a white board with a sketch of the DTA's capability ecosystem.
 The image to the right is a venn diagram outlining the different users of the style guide and their needs.